Nicardipine (Cardene) - Uses, Dose, Side effects

 How to administer Nicardipine (Cardene)?

-• Intravenous preparation is given as a slow continuous infusion via central line/large peripheral vein.
+• Method: Administer as a slow continuous infusion using a central line or a large peripheral vein.

 Mechanism of action of Nicardipine (Cardene):